Pouyanpi/NeMo-Guardrails/docs/getting-started-alpha.md

 This is a getting started guide for users of the very early alpha.
 This guide will cover:

-1. Installation of the CoLLM framework;
+1. Installation of the Colang Flows framework;
 2. Creation of a basic rails application;
 3. Using the interactive chat;
 4. Calling actions from flows.